 If you are a book lover and visiting Switzerland, add Heidiland to your Swiss bucket list.
 Heidiland is named after the Heidi books.
 These books were written by Swiss author Johanna Spyri.
 The books were originally published as Heidi: Her Years of Wandering and Learning and Heidi: How She Used What She Learned.

-Maienfeld is the center of Heidiland; there is more to explore than Heidi’s chalet.
+Maienfeld is the centre of Heidiland; there is more to explore than Heidi’s chalet.
 There are the beautiful Alps, stunning countryside, and museums and stories from storybooks to delight you.

 You can easily spend half to a full day at Heidiland visiting the Heidi Village (originally a home, and now filled with replicas of Alpöhi, her grandfather, and herself), Heidi Adventure Trail, and a monumental fountain.